satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 In the same manner that articles are submitted for review and publication in journals, code in collaborative software projects are submitted for review and integration into a codebase.
-Whereas in the unusual cases of post-publication review for articles (), it is very common in code review that

 In both scientific research and in complex software projects, specialists focus on specific components of the problem.
 However, unlike scientific review, code review is not limited to specialists.

-In any complex software project, there are specialists who focus on developing certain components of the software.
-However, code review is not limited to specialists.
 When multiple pairs of eyes look at code, the code improves, bugs are caught, and all participants are encouraged to write better code.
-Software development communities rely on collaboration between often physically distant authors and reviewers.

 Existing code review systems such as Gerrit (http://code.google.com/p/gerrit) and GitHub (http://github.com) provide reviewers the ability to interact, modify, annotate and discuss the